nnovakova/nnovakova.github.io/content/cv/index.md

 - Supervised Learning with scikit-learn
 - Statistical Thinking in Python
 - Introduction to Python
-- Into to SQL for Data Science
+- Intro to SQL for Data Science
 - Intermediate Python for Data Science
 - Python Data Science Toolbox
 - Importing Data in Python